 The seer grabbed her by the wrists, and said “sit”, so she did.
 As lass looked down at her tapping toes she didn’t quite know what boiled from below, so she slowed, a bit.
 The crimson leaves swayed from torching this trees in the deep of her pit.
 Now aglow, from the man she cared not to know, and now, as she drooled ash, she felt it.

 I regretted not getting his number.
 Or knowing his last name even.
 I couldn’t stop thinking about him.
 My skin became dry and itchy, heated from within.
 Scabbed over scratches across my body.
 Days and nights filled with longing.
 I kept my curtains closed and pulled them aside periodically just to see if perhaps he stood out there for me.
 My belly began to swell, my brain separated, and I began to listen to a new voice instead.

-Writing with Anthony has been curiously entrancing.
-His dark, provocative style works incredible images in my mind.
+Writing with Anthony was curiously entrancing.
+His dark, provocative style worked incredible images in my mind.
 He has a way of looking at things sideways and perhaps through a mirror.
 Maybe a bit like Picasso.
 Check him out over at hands in the garden.